 As global shipping adapts to mounting challenges—from supply chain disruptions and labor shortages to tightening environmental regulations—few leaders are approaching the industry with the balance of tech-forward thinking and real-world maritime experience quite like Panipan Pansang.

-As CEO of Seaborn Maritime Solutions, Pansang is redefining port logistics by merging artificial intelligence with human intuition.
+As the CEO of Seaborn Maritime Solutions, Pansang is taking port logistics to a new dimension by incorporating artificial intelligence with human intuition.
 His leadership is proving that the future of maritime logistics isn’t just about automation—it’s about how technology complements the critical decision-making skills forged at sea.

 This feature, developed in collaboration with Pressiqa, explores how Panipan Pansang’s hybrid approach is setting a new operational standard across U.S.–Thailand shipping routes.